 This Code may be amended by majority vote of the law school faculty.
-Amendments will be proposed by a committee composed of faculty and students.
+Amendments will be proposed by a committee composed of faculty, students, and the Assistant Dean for Academic Engagement and Success.

 PART 6: AMENDMENTS; EFFECTIVE DATES

 Amendments

 Academic policies, requirements, and processes contained in this handbook may be amended by majority vote of the faculty Curriculum and Grading Committee or, if warranted, by majority vote of the full faculty.
 Changes to administrative policies and procedures may be effectuated by the relevant law school department, with approval of the Associate Dean for Academic Programs & Students.
 The Student Handbook will be posted on the Emory Law website; amendments adopted during the academic year will also be posted, along with their effective dates.